A Reference for the 2004-2005 Northern Owl Invasion

 The Minnesota Ornithologists’ Union (MOU) is looking for data on these owls.
 It is important to collect as much data as is possible.

 1. A correctly identified species

 3. A specific location.
 Locations are usually the weakest part of a record.
 Observers might say "I saw this bird on highway 30 just past Mud Lake".
 Problems with this kind of information would be, which Mud Lake?
 There are more than 40 in the state.
 What kind of highway is "Highway 30"?
 The term "highway" could mean a state road, a county road, an interstate, or a U.S. highway, and most everyone uses the term freely to mean any one of those.
 If it is a county road, then they should use that term.
 Simply saying "highway" is ambiguous and requires someone to take the time to correctly interpret the information, so clarity and certainty may be compromised.
 And finally, "just past Mud Lake" could be greatly improved with exact mileage, GPS coordinates, or something more specific.

 There is a data base of all known NHOW, GGOW, and BOOW records from this season being collectively kept by the MOU.
 Records of sightings should be emailed to the MOU at firstname.lastname@example.org.

-These great birds are now spread throughout the northern half of the state of MN.
-Sax-Zim was where the large numbers were first discovered, but they have dispersed and are being seen elsewhere as well.
+Now spread throughout the northern half of the state of MN are these great birds.
+Large numbers were first discovered in Sax-Zim.
+The owls have now dispersed.
+They are now more widespread.
 The numbers of birders driving and stopping on the roads, using scopes and cameras in front of local residents’ homes, has created stress on the good people that live in this part of the state.
 If you get a chance to visit, please come, but hook up with a guide or a member of the MOU to find where to go.
 We need to lessen the burden of our birding soon on this small area.

 President, Minnesota Ornithologists’ Union